Bloodborne Pathogens Exposure Control Plan

 a.
 Eating, drinking, smoking, applying cosmetics, and handling contact lenses are prohibited in work areas and/or work surfaces that carry an inherent potential for contamination.
 Food and drink shall not be stored in refrigerators, freezers, or cabinets where blood or other potentially infectious materials are stored.
 Such storage equipment must be clearly labeled to prevent this possibility.

 b.
 Hands and other skin surfaces contaminated with blood or other potentially infectious materials shall be washed immediately and thoroughly with soap and water.
 Mucous membranes, if contaminated, must be washed thoroughly with water.
 Hands must be washed immediately after gloves are removed, even if the gloves appear to be intact.
 Handwashing facilities are readily accessible around campus.
-Employees shall wash their hands immediately or as soon as feasible after removal of gloves or other personal protective equipment.
+Employees shall wash their hands immediately or as soon as feasible after the removal of gloves or other personal protective equipment.
 Those who may not be in close proximity to a handwashing facility (such as landscape service) are supplied with antiseptic hand cleaners (hand sanitizer).
 Those who use hand sanitizer are still instructed to wash their hands as soon as possible after removing their gloves.

 c.
 Precautions shall be taken to prevent injuries caused by contaminated sharps such as razor blades, broken glass, needles, scalpels, or other sharp instruments.
 Used needles shall not be bent, broken, reinserted into their original sheaths, removed from disposable syringes, or otherwise manipulated by hand.
 After they are used, disposable syringes, needles, scalpel blades, and other sharp items shall be placed in a puncture-resistant container.
 Puncture-resistant containers shall be located as close as practical to the use area and shall be available to all persons using needles (including diabetic students on campus) and other sharps as indicated above.
 These containers will not be located in areas open to the public.
 These containers are to be labeled "Biohazard."